 Area Description / See also 1.
 Lock button This button makes it possible to lock the player channel to prevent any operation from any IPDirector user interface.
-The button can be displayed in two states: The channel is unlocked The channel is locked.
-It is not displayed with the Software Player.
-See section "Locking a Channel" on page 42 for more details.
+The button can be displayed in two states: • It is channel is unlocked • It is not displayed with the Software Player.
+See section "Locking a Channel" on page 47 for more details.
 2. Player field This field is used to select the player which will be used to play A/V material.
 This can be the Software Player or a server player channel.
 See section "Player Field" on page 13 for a description of the different possible displays.
 3. Pane Display button This button makes it possible to display or hide the various window panes.
 See section "Displays of the Control Panel" on page 6.

 Area Description / See also 4.
 Loaded Media field This field gives the name of the clip, file, playlist element or record train that is loaded on the player.
 See section "Loaded Media Field" on page 15.
 The Element Type icon corresponding to the loaded media is displayed on the left of the field.
 See section "Element Types" on page 15 for the list of available icons.
-5. LSM ID field This field displays the LSM ID of the loaded item.
+5. Eject button This button is used to unload the loaded media from the player channel or the Software Player.
+6. LSM ID field This field displays the LSM ID of the loaded item.
 An item can be loaded on the player by entering its LSM ID directly in this field.
-See section "How to Load a Clip or a Recording Ingest from the Control Panel" on page 64.
+See section "How to Load a Clip or a Recording Ingest from the Control Panel" on page 69.